-The UK vote to leave the European Union (EU) in June 2016 has been followed by periods of market volatility, depreciation in the value of Sterling and ongoing uncertainty regarding the UK's short-term economic outlook.
+The UK vote to leave the European Union (EU) in June 2016 and the prospect of the UK leaving the EU on 29 March 2019 without agreements in place about what its relationship would be like in future, a 'no-deal Brexit', has been followed by periods of market volatility, depreciation in the value of Sterling and ongoing uncertainty regarding the UK's short-term economic outlook.
 'Brexit' results in uncertainty to the regulatory environment and economic environment more generally.